jhumelsine/jhumelsine.github.io/_posts/2024-06-07-unit-test-convert.md

 I was sold.

 # Summary
 I saw the light.
-I, a Unit Test Denier, became a Unit Test Evangelist.
+I, a _Unit Test Denier_, became a _Unit Test Evangelist_.
 I created a __Unit  Test Introduction__ course at work and presented it well over a dozen times.

 I have more to say about testing, but I don’t have room to continue in this blog post.
 I will follow up with a series of blogs about different aspects of unit testing.
 I’ll provide a link for each on this page when completed.